SpaceX launches latest space station crew to orbit for NASA

 By Joe Skipper and Steve Gorman

-CAPE CANAVERAL, Florida (Reuters) - Elon Musk's rocket company SpaceX launched a four-person crew on a trip to the International Space Station early on Thursday, with a Russian cosmonaut and United Arab Emirates astronaut joining two NASA crewmates on the flight.
+CAPE CANAVERAL, Florida (Reuters) -Elon Musk's rocket company SpaceX launched a four-man crew to orbit en route to the International Space Station early on Thursday, with a Russian cosmonaut and United Arab Emirates astronaut joining two NASA crewmates for the flight.

 The SpaceX launch vehicle, consisting of a Falcon 9 rocket topped with an autonomously operated Crew Dragon capsule called Endeavour, lifted off at 12:34 a.m.
 EST (0534 GMT) from NASA's Kennedy Space Center in Cape Canaveral, Florida.